 Buying tickets – when, where, how and how much

 For league games, admission is a nominal fee, pay at the game.
 European games at the Tofik Bakhramov are almost always sell-outs, tickets sold at the stadium offices, priced at AZN2/€1 around most of the ground and AZN5/€2.50 in sectors 11, 12, 17, 18, 29 and 36.
 Home fans occupy sectors 2, 4, 24-26.

-See also the Tickets section of Baku Olympic Stadium for further details.
+See also the Getting In section of Baku Olympic Stadium for further details.

 Fans of visiting teams will have their own ticketing arrangements organised by their own club.